hank1101444/river_abnormal_detect/README.md

 # river_abnormal_detect

-A project for detecting abnormalities in river scenarios using video input.
-This guide provides instructions for setting up the environment and running the project in both offline and online modes.
-Additionally, it explains how to upload predictions and captured video results in real time using either Telegram Bot or LINE Bot.
+This project is designed to detect abnormalities in river environments by analyzing video streams.
+It uses advanced techniques such as adaptive background subtraction, flow analysis, and object detection to classify detected objects and events.

 ## Prerequisites